kousun12/datadash/chart_defs/sessions/ag_data/eac2414a-e382-43b4-befc-d8efe18813fc/concept.md

    - Year
    - Value (in million bushels)

+8. Layout improvements:
+   - Increased bottom margin to accommodate rotated x-axis labels
+   - Adjusted overall chart height to maintain proportions

 This visualization allows users to:
 - Compare beginning stock trends across different crop commodities over time
 - See detailed information for specific years by hovering over data points
 - Easily identify peak years or significant changes for each commodity
+- Clearly read all x-axis labels without overlap

 The addition of tooltips enhances the user experience by providing precise data for each point without cluttering the chart.
+The improved layout ensures all information is clearly visible and legible.
 This approach provides a clear and interactive way to explore the agricultural data, allowing users to identify trends and make comparisons across different crops and years.